dbj-data/comparing_allocation_libs/dbj_concept/planning/architecture.md

 |        |  uses        |            | --- deallocate -->|            |
 +--------+              +------------+                   +------------+
 ```
-That is example of two users (A and B) using memory pools two deliver memory blocks.
+That is example of two users (A and B) using memory pools to deliver memory blocks.
 One user one size, one pool.
 One per each user.

 Note: "User" in this instance means code that is using the memory pools.